camrynroadley/big-sand-volleyball-website/README.md

 4. **Form Integrity**: All form data re-validated with Zod on the server
 5. **Secure Headers**: `Content-Security-Policy`, `Strict-Transport-Security`, `Referrer-Policy`
 6. **HTTPS**: Enforced by Vercel and Supabase
+7. **Email Security**: Resend sender domain is verified and protected by SPF/DKIM
+8. **Google Sheets API**: Uses a private service account

 ---